 After you specify a Report Type, Account, and Report Date, the reports page displays corresponding compliance assessment data.
 A graph outlines the number of non-compliant recommendations by severity.
 A count of non-compliant recommendations with the correlated number of assessed and suppressed is also reported.
 In addition, a count of non-compliant resources with the correlated number of assessed and suppressed is reported.
 This data helps to identify if you are assessing by recommendation or resource.

 Below the visual graph and compliance report calculations is a Recommendation Status drop-down filter that can be used to limit the output of the compliance report page by compliance status, for example, selecting Non-Compliant limits the result to only those recommendations that are determined to be not compliant when the selected compliance assessment run occurred.
 Each compliance assessment run is a snapshot in time, for example, the LW_S3_16 - Ensure the S3 bucket has versioning enabled recommendation could be non-compliant in the first assessment run but in the next assessment run, the status is compliant because someone turned on versioning for the S3 bucket between the two runs.
 By default, the Recommendation Status drop-down is set to view All, however, you can select one of the following recommendation status filter options: Non-Compliant, Compliant, Suppressed, Manual, or Could Not Assess.
 For a description of these status states, see below.

 To the right of the Recommendation Status drop-down, are Recommendation Severity checkboxes.
 When selected, these checkboxes filter limits the recommendations reported on the page by severity, for example, if only the Critical checkbox is selected, only the critical recommendations are listed.

-Click the Download PDF icon to initiate a download of the currently open Compliance Report in PDF format.
+Click the Download Report icon to initiate a download of the currently open Compliance Report in PDF format.